On the invariance of the string topology coproduct: Homotopy invariance of the intersection product

-\begin{proof} Spelling out the maps, the diagram is the following:
+\begin{proof} Recall that $N_2=M_1\x N(f,e)$.
+Spelling out the maps, the diagram becomes the following:

-The interior of the left square commutes because it comes form the a commuting diagram in spaces, and hence the exterior also commutes as the two maps on the top are inverse to each other.
-By Lemma~\ref{lem:degree}, we have that $i^*[1\x \tau_e]=[1\x \eta]$.
-Hence the bottom right triangle commutes by naturality of the cap product, and the top triangle commutes by definition of the maps.
-This proves the claim. \end{proof}
+The subdiagram labeled $(a)$ commutes by naturality of the cap product since $i^*[\taue]=[1\x \eta]$ by Lemma~\ref{lem:degree} as $f$ has degree 1.
+Likewise subdiagram $(b)$ commutes as $\etab=\bar i^*(1\x \eta)$ by definition.
+The rest commutes on the chain or space level by definition of the maps.

+The isomorphisms marked in the diagram are given by the Thom isomorphism, excision, or homotopy equivalences coming either from contracting a disc or a bundle.
+From this we see that the map $\llbracket\etab\,\cap\rrbracket$ is a composition of isomorphisms, and hence is itself an isomorphism. \end{proof}

+Note that the top part of the diagram in the proof shows that the left-hand map $1\x f_*$ is invertible if and only if the right-hand map $1\x i_*$ is, and these two maps are in this case, up the a twisted suspension, inverses of each other.

-\begin{prop} Let $f:M_1\to M_2$ be a homology isomorphism between closed manifolds.
+\begin{prop} Let $f:M_1\to M_2$ be a homotopy equivalence between closed manifolds.
 Then $f$ induces a ring map $H_*(M_1)\to H_*(M_2)$, with ring structure given by the intersection product, up to the sign $\deg(f)$, that is the diagram

 commutes up to the sign $\deg(f)=\pm 1$. \end{prop}